FoxFromFuture/avito-trainee/README.md

 3. **Set the Active Scheme:**

-    - In Xcode's toolbar, select the target device or simulator you want to run the app on (preferred: iPhone 14 Pro, iOS 16.2).
+    - In Xcode's toolbar, select the target device or simulator you want to run the app on.
+      (preferred: iPhone 14 Pro, iOS 16.2)

 4. **Build and Run the Project:**